 Each course in this program also has prerequisites, be sure that you have the required knowledge and skills before enrolling.

-AWD was not designed to be completed in a Full-time delivery as each course has prerequisites and PTS scheduling varies from term to term.
+AWD was not designed to be completed in a full-time delivery, as each course has prerequisites and Flexible Learning/PTS scheduling varies from term to term.

-Some students capable of a very heavy course load over days, nights and weekends may be able to fast-track AWD over 3 terms or 1 year, depending on the electives chosen.
+Some students capable of a heavy course load over days, nights and weekends may be able to fast-track AWD over 3 terms or 1 year, depending on the electives chosen.

-Most PTS students are working and complete AWD with 1 or 2 courses per term.
+Most Flexible Learning students are working, and complete AWD with 1 or 2 courses per term.